CaoLiSheng/myprogramming.top/posts/Book-Operating-System-Concepts-2-Operating-System-Structures.md

 In addition to Mach and BSD, the kernel environment provides an I/O kit for development of device drivers and dynamically loadable modules (which macOS refers to as `kernel extensions`, or `kexts`).

-To address the performance problem caused by theh overhead of message passing between different services running in user space, Darwin combines Mach, BSD, the I/O kit, and any kernel extensions into a single address space.
+To address the performance problem caused by the overhead of message passing between different services running in user space, Darwin combines Mach, BSD, the I/O kit, and any kernel extensions into a single address space.
 Message passing within Mach still does occur, but no copying is necessary, as the services have access to the same address space.